 8. Set up a good reporting system.

 Setting up a process to report and track bullying can be a powerful tool, experts suggest.
 To make sure the response to bullying is appropriate, Keller ISD set up an investigation process aimed at getting the entire story so the solution can be informed and keep everyone safe, says Lockhart.
 Schools also may want to consider an anonymous reporting system, suggest Coughlin.
-Some apps, such as Stopit, can make reporting easier and cut down on bullying.

 As for the future, Coughlin predicts the bullying landscape will get worse with the lack of civility in broader society and with negative politics this campaign season.
 Still, it will get better in pockets of resistance and with support from concerned parents, he says.
 Schools that get it right and become known for taking the issue seriously can find it’s an opportunity to attract students, adds Coughlin.